People Who Lead and Follow

 Direct Calls and Instructions

 In a number of biblical accounts the actual call of God is recorded.
 God tells certain individuals that they are chosen to carry out His plans.
 In some cases, He gives them detailed instructions.
 So another evidence of the need for leadership in God’s plan is the evidence of direct calls and instructions.
-One example is the call of the apostle Paul, which we will examine in Lesson 3.
+One example is the call of the apostle Paul.

 Gifts of Ministry